American Forts: East

 (1715 ?), La Harpe

-A French settlers' fort.
-Said to be the oldest pioneer fort in the county.
-Four stone tablets inscribed in French with the date "June 15 1715" were found in the late 1890's.
+A French fort.
+Four stone tablets inscribed in French with the date "June 15, 1715" were found here in the late 1890's.

 (1814), Warsaw

-A Federal fort located opposite the mouth of the Des Moines River, built by Major Zachary Taylor.
-It was abandoned and burned after only one month (Sept. - Oct.
+A Federal stockaded fort about 100 feet square, with two timber blockhouses, a stone powder magazine, and several barracks and quarters, located opposite the mouth of the Des Moines River, built by Major Zachary Taylor.
+It was abandoned and burned after being occupied for less than eight weeks (Sept. - Oct.
 1814).

 Fort Edwards